django/django/docs/asgi.rst

 Request
 '''''''

 Sent once for each request that comes into the protocol server.
+If sending this raises ``ChannelFull``, the interface server must respond with a 500-range error, preferably ``503 Service Unavailable``, and close the connection.

 Channel: ``http.request``